To sign up for Analytiqa's free weekly newsletter, please enter your details below.

 Analytiqa will not share this information with third parties.

-Aidan Flynn, General Manager of FTAI, comments: “Between the disruption of the COVID-19 pandemic and the uncertainty surrounding the end of the Brexit transition period, the logistics sector is facing a challenging period.
-To stay competitive, resilient and profitable in this uncertain economic environment, businesses must have a full understanding of their day-to-day operational costs; this is critical to aid strategic thinking and planning processes.
-By surveying managers from across the haulage, distribution, manufacturing and retail sectors, The Manager’s Guide to Distribution Costs 2020 provides a comprehensive benchmark of average costs.”
+Aidan Flynn, CEO of Logistics UK comments: “From adjusting to post-Brexit trading conditions and struggling to recruit the logistics workers they need, to having to account for rising fuel costs, businesses working within the freight distribution and logistics sector are operating in a challenging and uncertain environment.
+To stay resilient and profitable, businesses must have a comprehensive understanding of their day-to-day operational costs; this is critical to aid strategic thinking and planning processes.
+By surveying a vast array of managers working in logistics operations, road haulage, manufacturing and retailing, The Manager’s Guide to Distribution Costs 2021 provides a clear overview of average costs.”

 To view further insight from the latest FTAI Manager's Guide to Distribution Costs report, please click here.